 - Parent willing to provide consent for the study team to view their child’s medical records

 - Parent willing to allow their child to have a blood draw

 To join the registry, basic information about your child will be collected and the study team will review your child’s current medical conditions.
 Some parents may also be asked to allow their child to have a blood draw.
 If an appropriate vaccine clinical trial is identified, the study team will contact you again in the future to find out if you would like to consider having your child participate.

 IRB: STUDY20040088A- Pittsburgh Vaccine Clinical Trial Unit Registry

 MEET THE RESEARCHER

-Judith Martin, MD, is a Professor of Pediatrics in the Division of Infectious Disease at the University of Pittsburgh School of Medicine.
-A graduate of the University of Pennsylvania and Mount Sinai School of Medicine, Dr. Martin’s research interests include common outpatient infections especially Group A streptococcal infections and rheumatic fever.
+Judy Martin, MD is a Professor of Pediatrics in the Division of General Academic Pediatrics at the University of Pittsburgh School of Medicine.
+A graduate of the University of Pennsylvania and Mount Sinai Icahn School of Medicine, Dr. Martin’s research interests include vaccine research, Group A streptococcal infections, and rheumatic fever.